 Blackjack pays 1:1

-10.2 Subject to rule 10.3, if the dealer’s first card is an ace, king, queen, jack or 10 and a player has a Blackjack, the dealer shall not make any payment on the Blackjack nor remove the cards from the Box until the dealer’s hand has been completed.
+10.2 Subject to rule 10.3, if the Dealer’s first card is an ace, king, queen, jack or 10 and a player has a Blackjack, the Dealer shall not make any payment on the Blackjack nor remove the cards from the Box until the Dealer’s hand has been completed.

-10.3 Only when the Blackjack payscale of 3:2 is in place and if the dealer’s first card is an ace and a player has a Blackjack:
+10.3 Only when the Blackjack pay scale of 3:2 is in place and if the Dealer’s first card is an ace and a player has a Blackjack:

-the dealer shall at the player’s request pay the player immediately at odds of 1 to 1 in full settlement of the player's wager, and the player may remove the wager and winnings from the Box before the end of the Round; and
+the Dealer shall at the player’s request pay the player immediately at odds of 1 to 1 in full settlement of the player's wager, and the player may remove the wager and Winnings from the Box before the end of the Round; and

-the dealer shall then collect the player’s cards and place them in the discard rack before any further cards are dealt, unless more than 1 person has wagered on the Box to which the Blackjack was dealt and not all of the persons so wagering elect to be paid immediately under this rule, in which event the dealer shall not collect the cards until the end of the Round.
+the Dealer shall then collect the player’s cards and place them in the discard rack before any further cards are dealt, unless more than 1 person has wagered on the Box to which the Blackjack was dealt and not all of the persons so wagering elect to be paid immediately under this rule, in which event the Dealer shall not collect the cards until the end of the Round.

-Where a player elects to receive early settlement under this rule any Insurance Wager made by him/her in relation to the hand in respect of which the election was made shall be void and be returned to the player.
+Where a player elects to receive early settlement under this rule any Insurance Wager made by him/her in relation to the hand in respect of which the election was made shall be Void and be returned to the player.

 11.0 Doubling Down

-11.1 A player may only elect to double down on the first 2 cards dealt to him/her or on the first 2 cards of any split Pair provided in both cases that those 2 cards do not include aces.
+11.1 Subject to rule 11.6 a player may only elect to double down on the first 2 cards dealt to him/her or on the first 2 cards of any split Pair provided in both cases that those 2 cards do not include aces.

 11.2 To double down the player shall make an additional wager of: